 Our Probate Attorneys help Executors and Administrators close out and settle estates as efficiently and quickly as possible.
 Because we focus only on Estate matters, clients seek our services throughout Pennsylvania and New Jersey.
 Wherever your location is, our probate lawyers make the process easy for you.

 We are flexible.
 We have a Probate Lawyer who can help you with one or two issues, or we can take on the entire probate process.
 At our firm, a Probate Attorney is ready to help.
 We have a whole department of Probate Attorneys.
-Very few practices can provide you that depth of experience.
+Exceptionally, few practices can provide you with that depth of experience.
 Estate Administration is what we do!

 We have an experienced Estate Administration Lawyer ready to help you with any task, but Personal Representatives and Executors will most often have us help with the following:

 Here are some questions Clients, Executors, and Personal Representatives ask:

 Probate is the process whereby the State recognizes a person’s death and appoints an individual or entity with power and responsibility to gather the deceased’s assets, pay creditors, and then distribute the remaining assets to rightful heirs.
 If the person has a Will, Probate begins with filing the Will.
 The State then officially recognizes the Executor or Personal Representative.
 Probate begins with appointing the estate’s Administrator if there is no Will.